 It’s important to note that characters (like humans) are complex creatures and their transitions are never clean or black-and-white.
 Sometimes only one aspect of the character evolves, while others remain the same.
 With that in mind, don’t always (if ever) write characters who change from wholly evil to wholly good or vice versa because that rarely happens.
 A subtle transition is sometimes more identifiable for the audience.

 Character arc alone will not save a terrible screenplay, but it will make a bad story better.
-Keep in mind that the audience expects this in all narrative films.
+Keep in mind that the audience expects this in almost all narrative films.
 There’s no magic formula to it.
-A fantastic a plot built in a solid structure with enough conflict will bring about the character arc.
+A fantastic concept built in a solid structure with enough conflict will often bring about the character arc naturally.

 What about you?
 What are some of your favorite arcs in film history?